 TIMC • TrEE

-Lucie Lamothe is a research engineer working on improving deconvolution methods for Pancreatic ductal adenocarcinoma (PDAC) data, and data generation for data challenges.
-She joined the Methods and Algorithm for Genomics (MAGe) team in january 2024.
+Lucie Lamothe is a research engineer working on improving deconvolution methods for Pancreatic ductal adenocarcinoma (PDAC) data by creating a single-cell RNA-seq atlas, as well as generate data for data challenges.
+She joined the Bigre in january 2024.
+Now part of the Aptikal Team at LIG (Laboratoire d’informatique de Grenoble).

 TIMC • MAGe